Keith Law (writer): Career

 He began writing for Baseball Prospectus in 1997.
 Unlike many other Baseball Prospectus authors, Law's primary influence was not Bill James, but Eddie Epstein, the writer of the first STATS, Inc. Minor League Scouting Notebook.

 In 2002, Law was hired by the Toronto Blue Jays as a "Consultant to Baseball Operations" after impressing Blue Jays' general manager J. P. Ricciardi during the offseason winter meetings.
 Paul DePodesta had recommended Law to him, and Ricciardi asked Law's opinions regarding the approaching Rule 5 draft of that year, and, impressed with Law's answers and explanations, offered him a position with the team.
 During his time with the Blue Jays, he acted as a major league and minor league scout, contract negotiator, and provided assistance to the team's marketing and sales staffs.
 Law reached the position of "Special Assistant to the GM" before resigning in 2006 to work at ESPN.

 At ESPN, Law worked as baseball scouting writer.
 He writes baseball columns, maintains a blog, provides analysis on radio and television, and holds weekly chats on his blog.
 He also previously hosted a weekly ESPN podcast, Behind the Dish, and currently hosts a weekly podcast at The Athletic called The Keith Law Show.

 On December 29, 2011, Ken Rosenthal of Fox Sports reported that Law interviewed for a number of front office positions with the Houston Astros, including the title of Scouting Director.
 Despite all of this, Keith Law decided to remain with ESPN in order to spend more time with his family.

 In November 2014, Law got into a day-long Twitter argument with pitcher Curt Schilling over the creation–evolution controversy, defending evolution against Schilling's creationist arguments, after which ESPN decided to suspend Law's Twitter account.
 ESPN commented that "Keith’s Twitter suspension had absolutely nothing to do with his opinions on the subject," but it remains unclear what other motivation is behind the act, since the conversation between Schilling and Law reportedly "never really turned hostile", with many reading the details feeling that his suspension was "ridiculous".
 When a bystander ordered him to 'Stick to baseball', Law replied "No, I won't.
 Science is infinitely more important", later emphasizing that "I haven't criticized or questioned anyone's faith.
 I oppose anti-science, that's all".
 Law concluded by tweeting "Eppur si muove.", meaning "And yet it moves", apocryphally said to have been uttered by Galileo when the Catholic Church forced him to recant his statements about heliocentricity.

-In 2017 Law released his book on baseball statistics titled Smart Baseball: The Story behind the Old Stats That Are Ruining the Game, the New Ones That Are Running It, and the Right Way to Think about Baseball.
+In 2017 Law released his first book on baseball statistics titled Smart Baseball: The Story behind the Old Stats That Are Ruining the Game, the New Ones That Are Running It, and the Right Way to Think about Baseball.
 His second book The Inside Game: Bad Calls, Strange Moves, and What Baseball Behavior Teaches Us About Ourselves was released in April 2020.